wolfpld/usenetarchive/README.md

 ## Notes

-Be advised that some utilities (repack-zstd, lexicon) do require enormous amounts of memory.
-Processing large groups (eg. 2 million messages, 3 GB data) will swap heavily on a 16 GB machine.

 utf8ize doesn't compile on MSVC.
 Either compile it on cygwin, or have fun banging glib and gmime into submission.
 Your choice.

 UAT only works on 64 bit machines.